peteroupc/peteroupc.github.io/randomfunc.md

 [^50]: An _affine transformation_ is one that keeps straight lines straight and parallel lines parallel.

 [^51]: Farach-Colton, M. and Tsai, M.T., 2015.
-Exact sublinear binomial sampling. _Algorithmica_ 73(4), pp. 637-651.
+"Exact sublinear binomial sampling." _Algorithmica_ 73(4), pp. 637-651.

-[^52]: K. Bringmann, F. Kuhn, et al., “Internal DLA: Efficient Simulation of a Physical Growth Model.”
+[^52]: K. Bringmann, F. Kuhn, et al., "Internal DLA: Efficient Simulation of a Physical Growth Model."
 In: _Proc.
 41st International Colloquium on Automata, Languages, and Programming (ICALP'14)_, 2014.

 [^53]: Heaukulani, C., Roy, D.M., "[**Black-box constructions for exchangeable sequences of random multisets**](https://arxiv.org/abs/1908.06349v1)", arXiv:1908.06349v1  [math.PR], 2019.
 Note however that this reference defines a negative binomial distribution as the number of successes before N failures (not vice versa).